 Rather than shy away from this area of experience, it is important to tackle these challenges.
 You will feel more ready for the workplace after college if you do, so don't put it off!

-For more advice and suggested activities for how to prepare for the different stages of a new work experience or placement, including organising a pre-placement planning meeting with your Disability Officer, give us a call on (01) 8963111 or email email@example.com and take a look at the following guides:
+For more advice and suggested activities for how to prepare for the different stages of a new work experience or placement, including organising a pre-placement planning meeting with your Disability Officer, give us a call at (01) 8963111 or email firstname.lastname@example.org and take a look at the following guides: